 Interface: SATA 6Gbps | Capacity: 500GB – 2TB + 8GB | Cache: 64 MB | RPM: 5,400

-Upgrading the storage in a laptop in a hard drive can be tough, since they typically require a smaller drive to fit.
-A lot of the 2.5-inch options aren’t terribly attractive, as anything fast comes with a serious markup, but Seagate’s 2.5-inch FireCuda hybrid drive strikes a nice balance.
-It offers an easy way to add lots of storage to a laptop while also giving it a speed boost thanks to 8GB of flash storage.
-A 5-year warranty on the drive will also help ensure it for as long as almost any laptop’s lifespan.
+Upgrading the storage in a laptop can be tough, since the hard drives are much smaller.
+There aren’t a lot of impressive 2.5-inch hard drives, as anything fast comes with a serious markup, but Seagate’s 2.5-inch FireCuda hybrid drive strikes a nice balance.
+It offers an easy way to add loads of storage to a laptop while also giving it a speed boost thanks to 8GB of flash storage.
+A five-year warranty on the drive will also help ensure it lasts a long time.

 Best game console hard drive: WD My Book